jspe406/pytorch_on_frontier/README.md

 <span style="color: #ADD8E6;">Note: `nccl` backend is currently the fastest and highly recommended when using GPUs.
 This applies to both single-node and multi-node distributed training.</span>

 There are multiple ways to set up the environment variables one of which is within the python code.
 Check the `pytorch_ddp.py` file to see how the environment variables were initialized and used.
-To better understand why each one is important you can read [Pytorch Env Variables](https://pytorch.org/docs/stable/distributed.html#environment-variable-initialization)
+To better understand why each one is important, read [Pytorch Env Variables](https://pytorch.org/docs/stable/distributed.html#environment-variable-initialization)

 Here is another an example function to set up the variables: